 - Smug Snake: Her lust for power makes her confident enough to eventually put herself in service to Darth Maul, after getting Vos out of the way.
 However, Maul swiftly reminds her of just who she's dealing with, much to her chagrin.

 - The Starscream: She's Dryden Vos's most trusted lieutenant.
 She eventually kills him and takes his place, serving Maul.
+It's not clear if she had been considering this all along, but she quickly grabs the opportunity when it arises.

 - Street Urchin: Started out as one alongside Han.